Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Aromatic herbs and flowers are attractive, have antibacterial properties, control rodents, and create a happy environment for your chicken flock.

-Chicken farmers utilized multiple herbs and flowers to identify the best ones.
+Chicken farmers used multiple herbs and flowers to identify the best ones.
 Oregano, thyme, parsley, lemon balm, chamomile, basil, yarrow, mint, and lavender are some of the best chicken nesting herbs.

 How do you add herbs to chicken nesting boxes?